sciencefidelity/Nova-Dart/Dart.novaextension/README.md

 ### Credits

 The syntax of Dart was modified from [Dart Code](https://github.com/Dart-Code/Dart-Code) by Danny Tuppeny.
 Much of the code for the LSP was copied from [TypeScript](https://github.com/apexskier/nova-typescript) by Cameron Little.
-Thanks go to the creators of those extensions!

 Clips are borrowed from [Dart Code](https://github.com/Dart-Code/Dart-Code) by Danny Tuppeny.
+Many thanks to the creators of those extensions!